CephalofairGames/gloomhaven2e-faq/index.md

 <p><b>Can I apply Plague to an enemy Objective?</b> Yes - Plague is not considered a condition.</p>

-<p><b>Nightmarish Affliction (3, bot) - How many times do I need to poison allies if I use this in combination with Delirium's Danse (X)?</b> Either two or three, depending on your preferred timing.
-If you add Stun to the top of Danse first, it's two total poisoned allies.
-If it's after, you'd need to poison a total of three allies.</p>

 <p><b>Do I need Line of Sight for a Plague ability?</b> Sometimes.
 For an ability like Path of Pox (1, bot), you would not.
 Plague is not a condition, and applying it is not a targeted ability.
 You can perform standalone Plagues to targets out of line of sight, or even without targets at all.
 On the other hand, an action like Festering Sores (1, top) has both Wound and Plague - applying Wound is a Condition ability, and therefore the whole ability is targeted.
 (Note that in Gloomhaven: Second Edition, you can't pick and choose parts of an Ability to perform; you either perform all of it or none of it, per rulebook pg 35.)</p>

+<p><b>Wretched Yield (1, top) - How much can I heal if I add one or more targets to the attack?</b> You'd count all Plague on all targets for the heal ability.</p>

+<p><b>Nightmarish Affliction (3, bot) - How many times do I need to poison allies if I use this in combination with Delirium's Danse (X)?</b> Either two or three, depending on your preferred timing.
+If you add Stun to the top of Danse first, it's two total poisoned allies.
+If it's after, you'd need to poison a total of three allies.</p>

 <p><b>I have questions about the two check perk, Xorn's Propogation...</b></p>
 <p>(1) Yes, you can control the monster even if it has already acted in the round - or if it died during its own turn.
 This happens immediately, inserted into the turn order, and the monster always performs its full card.</p>